OzymandiasTheGreat/emoji-keyboard/README.md

 ## You want to use a specific lib (like rxjs) in electron main thread ?

-You can to this!
+You can do this!
 Just by importing your library in npm dependencies (not devDependencies) with `npm install --save`.
 It will be loaded by electron during build phase and added to the final package.
 Then use your library by importing it in `main.ts` file.
 Easy no ?

 ## Browser mode